JAlcocerT/JAlcocerT/content/blog/entrep_prod_tools.md

 date: 2025-05-29
 draft: false
 tags: ["Entrepreneuring","Websites","Web Generator"]
-description: 'SelfHosted Product Tools, Analytics and Authentication.
+description: 'Building Websites for others.
+SelfHosted Product Tools, Analytics and Authentication.
 The mission of Ghost Websites its just so great.'
 url: 'product-tools'
 ---